pawamoy/copier-pdm/docs/work.md

 make setup
 ```

-This will install the project's dependencies in new Python virtualenvs:
+This will install the project's dependencies in `__pypackages__`:
-one virtualenv per chosen Python version.
+one folder per chosen Python version.
 The chosen Python versions are defined
 in both scripts `setup.sh` and `multirun.sh`
 in the `scripts/` folder.